 But next time, I'm making these veggie enchiladas to sneak in more veggies to their tummies.

-- If you're making them in the fall, roast up cubed butternut squash dusted with spices
+- In autumn, roast up cubed butternut squash dusted with Mexican spices.

-- Pour enchilada red sauce over the top with the cheese.
+- Pour enchilada red sauce over the top with the cheese instead of salsa.
 You can purchase it, or make your own.

 If the enchiladas go directly into the oven from the refrigerator, add an additional 10 minutes to the baking time.